divaricatum/cl-faq/README.md

 <span id="s14q5"></span>

-### How do I get ANSI ACL (rather than Modern ACL) to start when I double-click on an lpr file?
+### Q. How do I get ANSI ACL (rather than Modern ACL) to start when I double-click on an lpr file?

 The Windows registry associates file types with programs, so that double clicking on a file of a particular type initiates a program in a clearly